propertone/craigslist-renew/README.md

 -----

 Fill out the "config.yml" file with your craigslist credentials, and select the options you wish to use:

+Then run the script from within the cloned directory with :

+* `perl craigslist-renew.pl --expired config.yml`

 Scheduling
 -----